Jumpscale/Docs/SSHSystemManagement/SSHRemoteSystem.md

 SSH Remote System Tools
 =======================

+Some jumpscale functions to deal with a remote system over SSH

 These are a set of tools inspired on j.system.fs ... but they work remotely over ssh.